Backing Up and Restoring VMware Tanzu SQL with MySQL for VMs

-If you get HTTP error codes when working with the adbr plugin, see Failed Backups with adbr Plugin in Troubleshooting On-Demand Instances.
+If you get HTTP error codes when working with the adbr plugin, see Failed Backup or Restore with adbr Plugin in Troubleshooting On-Demand Instances.

 It is particularly important to verify that automated backups are being taken according to schedule.
 A common cause of failure for automated backups is the persistent disk filling up.

 Two ways to check that backups are being made:

 adbr plugin is a quick way to list backups for a service instance.

 The plugin lists the last five backups for a service instance.